The Significance of Water Baptism

 When Abraham believed God it was reckoned to him as righteousness.
 This was before the law was given and set a precedent, now in the same way, when we believe on Jesus it is reckoned to us as righteousness, God reckons our faith as righteousness and therefore He can legally justify us.
 To the man who does not work for his salvation but believes on Him who justifies the ungodly, his faith is accounted for righteousness (see Romans 4:5).
 So God justifies the ungodly when he believes on Jesus and gives him the free gift of eternal life.
 Christ’s death is the propitiation for our sins which is acceptable to God as shown in the resurrection of Christ.
 Paul goes to great lengths to make this clear in Romans chapters 3, 4 and 5.
 When we are justified we are legally cleared of all our sins.
 God justifies the ungodly when they believe on Christ that is how they get justified.
 When they believe on Christ, God reckons their faith as righteousness and justifies them, it is not when they are baptized that God justifies them but when they believe on Jesus.
 This is when God puts them “into Christ”.
 The whole point of being baptized is because you have been justified already.
 In Romans chapter four Paul tells us that God set a legal precedent when he reckoned Abraham righteous because of his faith.

-In John 3:3, Jesus says to Nicodemus that you cannot see the kingdom of God unless you are born again.
-So,when are you born again?
-Is it when you believe on Jesus or when you are baptised in water?
-John 3:14-15 says, “And as Moses lifted up the serpent in the wilderness, even so must the Son of Man be lifted up, that whoever believes in Him should not perish but have everlasting life.”
-1 John 5:1 says, “Whoever believes that Jesus is the Christ is born of God—.”
-So when we believe we are born of God, become children of God, we are children of God by believing on Jesus, water baptism follows believing on Jesus.
-Now in verse 5 of John chapter 3, we read, “Jesus answered, most assuredly I say to you, except one is born of water and the Spirit, he cannot enter into the kingdom of God.”
+Now in John 3: 5, (KJV) we read, “Jesus answered, verily, verily, I say unto thee, except a man be born of water and of the Spirit, he cannot enter into the kingdom of God.”
 What does Jesus mean, to be born of water and the Spirit?
 What does the word “water” used here, signify?
-Some say it is the water of baptism, others that it is the water of the word of faith, and others still, that it is the breaking of the waters in a natural birth., the reason being that it is the contrast between being born of the flesh and born of the Spirit.
-Some say that the words “water and” are not the words of Jesus but have been added later on, however, another highly possible explanation is that the words “water” and “Spirit” could be two words referring to the same thing, therefore emphasising being born of the Spirit.
-The word “and” following “water” can also be translated “even”, therefore emphasising being born of the Spirit, i.e, “Except one is born of water, even the Spirit, he cannot enter the kingdom of God.”
+Some say it is the water of baptism, others that it is the water of the word, Ephesians 5: 26 (NKJV) says, “That He (Christ) might sanctify and cleanse her (the Church) by the washing of water by the word.”
+1 Peter 1: 23 (NKJV) says, “Having been born again, not of corruptible seed but incorruptible, through the word of God which lives and abides forever.”
+So, we are born again through the word of God.
+I am grateful to John Birkin (South Wales) for that last verse from 1 Peter 1:23 because I had missed it.
+Still others say that it is the breaking of the waters in a natural birth (the reason being that it is the contrast between being born of the flesh and born of the Spirit).
+Some say that the words “water and” are not the words of Jesus but have been added later on, however, another highly possible, explanation is that the words “water” and “Spirit” could be two words referring to the same thing, therefore emphasising being born of the Spirit.
+The reason for this is that the word “and” following “water” can also be translated “even”, therefore emphasising being born of the Spirit, i.e, “Except one is born of water, even the Spirit, he cannot enter the kingdom of God.”
 Kenneth Wuest translates it as “even” in his expanded translation of the New Testament, “Most assuredly, I am saying to you, unless a person is born out of water as a source, even out of the Spirit as a source, he is not able to enter the kingdom of God.”
 In chapter 4 of Johns gospel and chapter 7, Jesus uses the word water to mean the Spirit, so it is highly likely that here in chapter three he is making the same connection.

 Finally let us sum up what has been said.